nrfconnect/ncs-zigbee/samples/shell/README.rst

    :local:
    :depth: 2

-This :ref:`Zigbee <zigbee_index>` Shell sample demonstrates a Zigbee router (with the possibility of being a coordinator) that uses the :ref:`lib_zigbee_shell` library for interaction.
+This Shell sample demonstrates a Zigbee router (with the possibility of being a coordinator) that uses the :ref:`lib_zigbee_shell` library for interaction.

 You can use this sample for several purposes, including: